-Enter stage left, Mr. Festive Cornucopia Crusted Pumpkin Pie, and take your rightful place in the spotlight.
+Enter stage left, Mr. Cornucopia Crusted Pumpkin Pie, and take your rightful place in the spotlight.

-**Please Note – The printable recipe card with detailed instructions and complete ingredient measurements for making Festive Cornucopia Crusted Pumpkin Pie is available near the end of this post.
+**Please Note – The printable recipe card with detailed instructions and complete ingredient measurements for making Cornucopia Pie is available near the end of this post.

 I’ve decided to show you two ways in which you can make and serve this pie Cornucopia Crusted Pumpkin Pie.
 With, and without the color.